bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 **LIRICAL vs Exomiser on 75 cases from the Rare Genomes Project**

-These distributions show what rank each tool assigns to the correct gene in 75 RGP cases:
+These distributions show the rank that each tool assigns to the correct gene in 75 RGP cases:

 <img width="800" alt="LIRICAL and Exomiser rank distributions" src="https://user-images.githubusercontent.com/6240170/171470046-0a114cbd-215d-404f-b526-d7f80d085d83.png">

 Both Exomiser and LIRICAL rank the correct gene among the top-5 results for 49 out of 75 (65%) of cases, so top-5 performance is identical.
 Performance varies for other cut-offs:

 <table class="ui striped center aligned table">
   <tr><th>Top-k results</td><th>Exomiser: correct genes</th><th>LIRICAL: correct genes</th></tr>